Tropical year: Time scales and calendar

 where t is measured in Julian centuries from 1820.
-The extrapolation is provided only to show ΔT is not negligible when evaluating the calendar for long periods; Borkowski cautions that "many researchers have attempted to fit a parabola to the measured ΔT values in order to determine the magnitude of the deceleration of the Earth's rotation.
+The extrapolation is provided only to show that ΔT is not negligible when evaluating the calendar for long periods; Borkowski cautions that "many researchers have attempted to fit a parabola to the measured ΔT values to determine the magnitude of the deceleration of the Earth's rotation.
 The results, when taken together, are rather discouraging."

 Length of tropical year

 One definition of the tropical year would be the time required for the Sun, beginning at a chosen ecliptic longitude, to make one complete cycle of the seasons and return to the same ecliptic longitude.

 Mean time interval between equinoxes

 Before considering an example, the equinox must be examined.
 There are two important planes in solar system calculations: the plane of the ecliptic (the Earth's orbit around the Sun), and the plane of the celestial equator (the Earth's equator projected into space).
 These two planes intersect in a line.
 One direction points to the so-called vernal, northward, or March equinox which is given the symbol (the symbol looks like the horns of a ram because it used to be toward the constellation Aries).
 The opposite direction is given the symbol (because it used to be toward Libra).
-Because of the precession of the equinoxes and nutation these directions change, compared to the direction of distant stars and galaxies, whose directions have no measurable motion due to their great distance (see International Celestial Reference Frame).
+Because of the precession of the equinoxes and nutation, these directions change, compared to the direction of distant stars and galaxies, whose directions have no measurable motion due to their great distance (see International Celestial Reference Frame).

 The ecliptic longitude of the Sun is the angle between and the Sun, measured eastward along the ecliptic.
-This creates a relative and not an absolute measurement, because as the Sun is moving, the direction the angle is measured from is also moving.
+This creates a relative and not an absolute measurement, because as the Sun is moving, the direction from which the angle is measured is also moving.
 It is convenient to have a fixed (with respect to distant stars) direction to measure from; the direction of at noon January 1, 2000, fills this role and is given the symbol _{0}.

 There was an equinox on March 20, 2009, 11:44:43.6 TT.
-The 2010 March equinox was March 20, 17:33:18.1 TT, which gives an interval - and a duration of the tropical year - of 365 days 5 hours 48 minutes 34.5 seconds.
+The 2010 March equinox was March 20, 17:33:18.1 TT, which gives an interval – and a duration of the tropical year – of 365 days, 5 hours, 48 minutes, 34.5 seconds.
 While the Sun moves, moves in the opposite direction.
 When the Sun and met at the 2010 March equinox, the Sun had moved east 359°59'09" while had moved west 51" for a total of 360° (all with respect to _{0}).
-This is why the tropical year is 20 min. shorter than the sidereal year.
+This is why the tropical year is 20 minutes shorter than the sidereal year.

 When tropical year measurements from several successive years are compared, variations are found which are due to the perturbations by the Moon and planets acting on the Earth, and to nutation.
 Meeus and Savoie provided the following examples of intervals between March (northward) equinoxes: